gayeongpark/gayeongpark.github.io/_posts/2024-10-07-TROUBLESHOOTING.md

 - DNS Redirect : The client is redirected by the onboard DNS server to the captive portal webpage

-Typical issues:
+### Typical issues

 1. Open a web browser and try to go to any website : Sometimes the mobile devices do not automatically load up the captive portal page.
 If that issue occurs, try to go to any website.

-2. Determine default gateway for wireless network and enter http:// and default gateway's IP address, then press enter.
+2. Determine default gateway for wireless network and enter `http://` and default gateway's IP address, then press enter.

 3. Verify DNS server IPs and allow DHCP to autoconfigure the DNS server when connecting to the wireless network